GAAMA: Graph Augmented Associative Memory for Agents: Results

-\paragraph{GAAMA vs.\ RAG.} The comparison with the RAG baseline is particularly informative because both systems use identical embedding models, context budgets, and generation prompts.
-The 3.9~pp overall improvement reflects the pure contribution of the knowledge graph structure: typed nodes with concept-mediated edges enable better retrieval than flat embedding similarity alone, especially for temporal (+12.9~pp) and factual (+4.7~pp) queries.
+\paragraph{GAAMA vs.\ RAG.} This comparison is particularly informative because both systems use identical embedding models, context budgets, and generation prompts.
+The 4.2~pp overall improvement reflects the pure contribution of multi-level memory construction and the knowledge graph structure: typed nodes with concept-mediated edges enable better retrieval than flat embedding similarity, especially for temporal (+16.1~pp) and multi-hop (+4.9~pp) queries.